Solder Bridging Issues, Causes and Recommendations during PCB Assembly

 - Excess Solder- As the name suggests, this results from an excess build up of solder.
 This could be on account of a fast conveyor belt or an incorrect lead length to pad ratio.

-- Solder Balling- This is a result of solder attaching itself to the PCB during wave soldering.
+- Solder Balling- This is a result of solder attaching itself to the Printed Circuit Board during wave soldering.
 Solder balling can result on account of the temperature being too high or on account of the solder splashing back onto the board.

 - De-wetting and non-wetting- De-wetting refers to when the molten solder covers a pad and retreats, leaving behind a mound of solder.
 Non-wetting on the other hand refers to the solder leaving behind exposed copper.
 This is often on account of the fact that the flux needs to be changed or that the brass components haven’t been plated well.